Daring Statement 2014

-We celebrated recent changes in Australian Government policy and legislation, including: the passage, in 2013, of national anti-discrimination legislation covering sexual orientation, gender identity and intersex status; High Court ruling to remove the legal obligation to be registered as male or female; overseas aid policies to include LGBTI people; and funding for the national safe schools coalition.
+We celebrated recent changes in Australian Government policy and legislation, including: the passage, in 2013, of national anti-discrimination legislation covering sexual orientation, gender identity and intersex status; High Court ruling to remove the legal obligation with the Legal Help In Colorado and finally this also can be registered as male or female; overseas aid policies to include LGBTI people; and funding for the national safe schools coalition.

 We reflected on the current Assembly discussion on marriage, noting that community and church views supporting change have not been sufficiently reflected.
 It was considered that the document reflects an outdated paradigm based on a simplistic binary view of gender, and does not take seriously Paragraph 11 of the Basis of Union, which encourages the UCA to take seriously contemporary scientific understandings.